fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

     mne_setup_forward_model --homog --surf --ico 4

 The --surf option indicates that FS surface files should be used.
 If --surf is used, --ico is also relevant.
 It specifies the decimation of the triangulation (and therefore, it is saving computation time). --ico 4 is recommended, it yields to 5120 triangles per surface. --homog species if a single compartment model instead of a three layer model should be used.
-When --homog is used the **input** is only the $SUBJECT-inner_skull.surf.
+When --homog is used the **input** is only the \$SUBJECT-inner_skull.surf.
 This option is recommended when MEG data is analyzed.

 This program creates the BEM model geometry specifications (as **output**

--   /bem/$SUBJECT-<number of triangles-inner_skull>-bem.fif (if --homog option is specified)
+- /bem/\$SUBJECT-<number of triangles-inner_skull>-bem.fif (if --homog option is specified)
--   $SUBJECT-<surface name>-<number of triangles>.surf for each surface.
+- \$SUBJECT-<surface name>-<number of triangles>.surf for each surface.
 This can be loaded to tkmedit (FS) to check if the surfaces are correct.
--   /bem/$SUBJECT-<number of triangles-inner_skull>-bem-sol.fif containing the geometry dependent solution data (optional)
+- /bem/\$SUBJECT-<number of triangles-inner_skull>-bem-sol.fif containing the geometry dependent solution data (optional)

 ### 2. Preprocessing of EEG/MEG data